Dalton Pass: Dalton Pass East Alignment Road

-Foreign Affairs Secretary Enrique Manalo announced on March 26, 2024 that the Department of Public Works and Highways obtained a JPY100 (P37 billion) loan from the Japan International Cooperation Agency (JICA) for the 23-kilometer four-lane Dalton Pass East Alignment Road Project.
+Foreign Affairs Secretary Enrique Manalo announced on March 26, 2024 that the Department of Public Works and Highways obtained a JP¥100 (₱37 billion) loan from the Japan International Cooperation Agency (JICA) for the 23-kilometer four-lane Dalton Pass East Alignment Road.
 The alternative route will interconnect Nueva Ecija, Nueva Vizcaya, and the Cagayan Valley Region.
 The bypass road includes the construction of 6.1 kilometers of twin tunnels, 10 bridges of 5.8 kilometers, and flood control.
 Construction is expected to run from 2026 to 2031.

 Safety

 The pass is known for its hairpin curves and steep gradient, which makes it difficult for motorists to traverse and contributes to road accidents.
-In 2017 alone, 541 accidents were recorded in the pass, with 21 of them resulting in fatalities.
-That same year, a bus plunged off the road along Barangay Capintalan in Carranglan on April 18, killing 34 people.
+In 2017 alone, 541 accidents were recorded at the pass, with 21 resulting in fatalities.
+That same year, a bus fell off the road near Barangay Capintalan in Carranglan on April 18, killing 34 people.